Info Image One

 Start Registration

 Quickest way to start is to visit our Web Client’s Registration Form.
 Follow the instructions.
-At the end an e-mail is sent to you to activate your account.
-In this step all the initial secrets are generated.
+At the end, an e-mail is sent to you to activate your account.
+In this step, all the initial secrets are generated.
 Those initial secrets will later encrypt all your data before it leaves your browser and is stored on our server.
-The same goes for the initial secrets themself, the only difference is, that they are encrypted with your password before they leave your browser.
+The same goes for the initial secrets themselves; the only difference is that they are encrypted with your password before they leave your browser.

 Info Image One